qminhminh/flutter_toast/README.md

 - `ToastStyleType.fillColored` - Filled background with white text and icon
 - `ToastStyleType.flatColored` - Light colored background with dark border
 - `ToastStyleType.minimal` - Minimal style with left border and close button
+- `ToastStyleType.simple` - Simple style with light background, no icon, no close button

 #### IconPosition